Art History

 A collage combines elements from different sources into a new image and physical reality.

-Furthermore, in creating the collages, the artist sliced and tore through the source materials on purpose, leaving clear paper-cut marks that are also reproduced on the print.
+Furthermore, in creating the collages, the artist sliced and tore through the source materials leaving the imprint of her hand-crafted marks.

 100% human-made.
 No AI was used in the creation of these artworks.